 Most people realize that a giant bowl of Lucky Charms isn’t the healthiest breakfast option.
 Most people also realize that if it tastes like cardboard soaked in water and has “whole bran fiber” anywhere in its name, it probably has some level of health benefit.

-What many people don’t realize is that is it possible – even easy – to reach a healthy, delicious medium.
+What many people don’t realize is that it’s possible – even easy – to reach a healthy, delicious medium.

 Study on Cereal Choices